Mughal Dynasty (1526-1857): The Glorious Legacy

 • In 1526 C.E., Babur achieved a pivotal victory over Sultan Ibrahim Lodi of Delhi at the First Battle of Panipat, marking the establishment of the Mughal Empire.

-• Babur further consolidated his rule by defeating Rana Sanga of the Mewar Kingdom in the Battle of Khanwa, solidifying Mughal control over Northern India.
+• Babur consolidated his rule by defeating Rana Sanga of the Mewar Kingdom in the Battle of Khanwa, solidifying Mughal control over Northern India.

 Babar and Humayun

-Akbar – Most Famous Mughal Ruler
+2. Akbar – Most Famous Mughal Ruler

-• Akbar, the third emperor of the Mughal dynasty, ascended to the throne after his father Humayun.
+• Akbar, the third emperor of the Mughal dynasty, ascended to the throne after his father, Humayun.

 • Under Akbar’s rule, the Mughal Empire was reorganized into 15 administrative provinces known as Subahs.

-• Subahs, equivalent to modern-day states or provinces, were established by Akbar during his administrative reforms from 1572 to 1580.
+• Subahs, equivalent to modern-day states or provinces, were established by King Akbar during his administrative reforms from 1572 to 1580.

 • Each Subah was further divided into districts called Sarkars, with additional subdivisions known as Mahals or Parganas.